 3. Preach a balanced diet.

-All four of the preachers I spoke with had this as the primary guiding principle for their preaching schedule.
+All four of the preachers I spoke with had this as the primary guiding principle for their preaching calendar.
 A balanced preaching diet means a variety of:

 - Old and New Testament books

 For example, after a three-year series in Romans, you might not launch right into a five-year series in Isaiah.
 Or you may not do all four Gospels back to back.

 Rather, try to represent the variety of themes and genres of Scripture year to year.
 And keep a sense of your congregation’s stamina.